Ogdensburg Maples: Canadian–American League 1936–1940

-The Ogdensburg Colts became charter members of the 1936 Class C level Canadian–American League.
+Minor league baseball returned to Ogdensburg in 1936, when the Ogdensburg Colts became charter members of the 1936 Class C level Canadian–American League.
 The 1936 final league standings featured the Brockville Pirates (43–36), Ogdensburg Colts (38–45), Oswego Netherlands (32–51), Ottawa Senators (53–37), Perth Blue Cats/Royals (50–30) and Watertown Grays/Massena Bucks (35–52).
 The 1936 Ogdensburg Colts finished with a Canadian-American League regular season record of 38–45.
-Their 4th-place finish in the CCL under managers George Lee and Bernard Fasulo qualified the team for the playoffs.
+Their fourth-place finish in the CCL under managers George Lee and Bernard Fasulo qualified the team for the playoffs.
 In the 1936 playoffs, the Perth Blue Cats/Royals defeated the Ogdensburg Colts 3 games to 2.

-The 1937 Ogdensburg Colts were the Canadian-American League Champions.
-The Colts ended the season with a record of 55–47, placing 4th in the Canadian-American League regular season.
+The 1937 Ogdensburg Colts were the Canadian-American League champions.
+The Colts ended the season with a record of 55–47, placing fourth in the Canadian-American League regular season.
 On August 21, 1937, Colts pitcher Leo Pukas threw a no–hitter in a 9–0 victory over the Ottawa Braves.
 Playing under manager George Lee, the Ogdensburg Colts defeated the Oswego Netherlands 3 games 1 in the playoff semi–final.
-In the league Finals, the Ogdensburg Colts and Gloversville Glovers played to a seven–game series, with the cColts winning 4 games to 3.
+In the league Finals, the Ogdensburg Colts and Gloversville Glovers played to a seven–game series, with the Colts winning 4 games to 3.
 The Colts' season attendance was 27,827, an average of 546 per home game.

-In the 1938 season, the Ogdensburg Colts finished 3rd in the Canadian-American League regular season standings.
-Ogdensburg finished with a record of 66–52, playing under manager George Lee.
+In the 1938 season, the Ogdensburg Colts placed third in the Canadian-American League regular season standings.
+Ogdensburg finished with a record of 66–52, playing the season under manager George Lee.
 On September 5, 1938, Ogdensburg pitcher Ed Lauer threw a perfect game in a 7–inning game, as Lauer and the Colts defeated the Ottawa Braves 7–0.
 In the 1938 Playoffs, the Cornwall Bisons swept the Ogdensburg Colts 4 games to 0.
 The 1938 Colts' season attendance was 27,016, an average of 458.

 The 1939 season was the final one for Ogdensburg under the "Colts" moniker.
-Ogdensburg finished with a record of 60–58, placing 5th in the Canadian-American League regular season standings.
-Their manager was again George Lee.
+Ogdensburg finished with a record of 60–58, placing fifth in the Canadian-American League regular season standings, missing the playoffs.
+Their manager was the returning George Lee.
 The 1939 Attendance was 19,849, an average of 336.
 The Ogdensburg Colts franchise folded after the 1939 season.

+Ottawa partnership

 In 1940, Ogdensburg partnered with Ottawa, Ontario in creating a franchise that played home games both cities.
 The Ottawa-Ogdensburg Senators won the 1940 Canadian-American League pennant.
 The Ottawa Senators franchise played half their 1940 Canadian-American League season in Ogdensburg.
 The team was an affiliate of the Philadelphia Phillies.
-Under manager Cy Morgan, the Senators finished with a 84–39 record, placing 1st in the regular season standings.
+Under manager Cy Morgan, the Senators finished with a 84–39 record, placing first in the regular season standings.
 In the 1940 Playoffs, the Amsterdam Rugmakers defeated the Ottawa-Ogdensburg Senators 4 games to 1.
 Neither Ottawa or Ogdensburg fielded a team in 1941.